-Inspectors reviewed the proposed documentation to be used such as care plans, logs, policies and procedures.
-Separate interviews were carried out with the person in charge, the regional manager and the person authorised to act on behalf of the provider.
+The inspector reviewed the proposed documentation to be used such as care plans, logs, policies and procedures.
+Separate interviews were carried out with the person in charge and the team leader.
+The inspector also met with the Director of Operations.
+Interviews were previously carried out with the provider, the Director of Operations and the Director of Services.

-Extensive renovations to the premises ensured that it will meet the needs of the residents in a comfortable and homely way.
+Extensive renovations to the premises ensured that the centre will be suitable and safe for the proposed number of residents.
 Plans were in place to ensure that the health needs of residents were met.
 Residents will have access to general practitioner (GP) services, to a range of other health services and evidence-based nursing care will be provided.

-Plans were also in place to assess the social care needs of the residents and to ensure that residents will have opportunities to participate in activities appropriate to their interests and preferences.
+Plans were in place to assess the social care needs of the residents and to ensure that residents will have opportunities to participate in activities appropriate to their interests and preferences.

-Inspectors saw that all proposed staff had received their mandatory training.
-The health and safety of residents and staff will be promoted and the person in charge discussed the proposed fire procedures that when implemented will be sufficiently robust.
-Adequate fire equipment will be in place.
+The inspector saw that all proposed staff had received their mandatory training and staff files were complete.
+The person in charge discussed the proposed fire procedures and the inspector was satisfied that if implemented they are sufficiently robust.
+Adequate fire equipment was in place.
+The health and safety of residents and staff will be promoted and an emergency plan was in place.